Does it seem like every digital marketer is chasing after personalization? They should be! Done right, it delivers results.

 First, implementing personalization implies an organizational change; it requires you to put the customer at the center of your plans.
-Change your strategic thinking prioritize customer needs.
+Change your strategic thinking to prioritize customer needs.
 Secondly, without a strategy, even the best tool can fail to deliver the promised results.
 That’s why you should start your organization's transformation with a strategy before determining the best tool for the job.

 Without a strategy, you are likely to run into common mistakes like:

 - Paying for a tool you don't use, because you don't know how—or simply don't have an actionable plan.